AmitPandey1/reqtor-feedback/README.md

-# reqtor-feedback
+# Reqtor Issues

-This repo to log Issue.
+This repository is used for reporting bugs, requesting features, and sharing feedback related to the Reqtor Android app.

+This repository does not contain source code.